cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * on the checkout page (initiateCheckout event)
 * on the order thank you page (PurChase event)

-= Facebook Conversion API (CAPI) =
+= Conversion API (CAPI) =
-This plugin connects to the Facebook Conversion API so all your website conversions are being tracked properly
+This plugin connects to the Conversion API so all your website conversions are being tracked properly

 = Google Dynamic Remarketing Pixel =
 This plugin adds the Google Dynamic Remarketing pixel code on your website.